-- 1. Select Cards > Job Cost > Contract Agreement.
-The Contract Agreement window opens. - 2.
-Select a Contract Vendor, and enter a Contract Number and Contract Name. - 3.
-Complete the following fields; some are filled automatically by the system and cannot be edited. - Contract Status the status to Confirmed - the status used when the contract is active; payments and change orders can be created only if the contract is Confirmed.
+Defaults to Pending.
+As soon as the Contract Agreement window is filled in and saved, you can change the status to Confirmed - the status used when the contract is active; payments and change orders can be created only if the contract is Confirmed.
 Canceled means the contract will no longer be active, meaning no further activity is allowed and the contract cannot be reversed.
 Closed means the contract has been completely fulfilled (all payments made).